 Allow one and a half to two hours for your visit.
-Tea and coffee, but no food, can be provided for an extra $2.00 per head.
+Chairs are available if you wish to bring a picnic.
+Tea and coffee, but no food, can be provided for an extra $3.00 per head.

 You are able to look into the front rooms of the homestead and on display will be early photos and some property information.
 You will hear some of the significant history of the property and of the Hall family.
 The Children’s Room and Summer House will be open.
 A tree walk winds beneath 19th century Sequoias, Douglas Fir, Quercus ilex and other species.
-The summer house is open.
 Allow a minimum of one hour.
-Tea and coffee can be provided for an extra $2.00 per head.
+Tea and coffee can be provided for an extra $3.00 per head.